The Absolutely True Diary of a Part-Time Indian: Plot

-The book follows a fourteen-year-old Arnold Spirit Jr., also known as "Junior", living with his family on the Spokane Indian Reservation near Wellpinit, Washington.
-It is told in diary style, moving from the start of the school year to the beginning of summer.
+The book follows fourteen-year-old Arnold Spirit Jr., also known as "Junior," living with his family on the Spokane Indian Reservation near Wellpinit, Washington.
+The book is an epistolary and chronicles Junior's life from the start of the school year to the beginning of summer.
 It includes both Junior's written record of his life and his cartoon drawings, some of them comically commenting on his situations, and others more seriously depicting important people in his life.

-The Absolutely True Diary begins by introducing Junior's birth defects: he was born with hydrocephalus and therefore is small for his age and suffers from seizures, poor eyesight, stuttering, and a lisp.
-As a result, Junior has always been picked on by other people on the reservation.
+Born with hydrocephalus, Junior is small for his age and suffers from seizures, poor eyesight, stuttering, and a lisp, making him a frequent bullying target for others on the reservation.
+Junior's only friend is Rowdy, who is abused at home.
+Despite his reputation as a bully on the reservation, Rowdy often stands up for Junior and they bond over their shared love of comics.
 Junior's family is extremely poor and has limited access to opportunities.
-When Junior's dog Oscar gets a heat stroke, his father must put him down (tragically, by shooting him) because they cannot afford to take him to a veterinarian.
-Junior's only friend is his best friend Rowdy, who is abused at home and is known as a bully on the reservation.
-Despite his intimidating role, Rowdy often stands up for Junior and they bond by enjoying kids' comics.
+When Junior's dog Oscar gets heat stroke, his father must put him down by shooting him as they cannot afford a veterinarian.

-Junior's first day of high school is pivotal to the plot of the novel.
-When Mr. P, his geometry teacher, passes him his textbook, he sees his mother's name in it and realizes how old the book must be.
-Angered and saddened by the fact that the reservation is so poor that it cannot afford new textbooks, Junior violently throws the book, which hits Mr. P's face, breaking his nose.
-When he visits Junior at home, Mr. P convinces Junior to transfer to another High School, sensing a degree of precociousness in the young teenager.
-Junior then chooses Reardan to be his new school.
-The town of Reardan is far wealthier than Wellpinit—Junior is the only Indian at Reardan.
-Although Junior's family is poor, and although the school is 22 miles away and transportation is unreliable, they support him and do what they can to make it possible for him to stay in the new school.
-Rowdy, however, is upset by Junior's decision to transfer, and the once-best friends have very little contact during the year.
+On the first day of school, Junior discovers his mother's name written in his textbook and realizes how old the book must be.
+Angered and saddened that the reservation is so poor it cannot afford new textbooks, Junior violently throws the book, inadvertently hitting his teacher, Mr. P, and breaking his nose.
+While visiting Junior at home, Mr. P convinces him to transfer to another high school, sensing a degree of precociousness in him.
+Junior elects to attend Reardan, a school in a much wealthier neighborhood with no other Indian students.
+Despite his family's financial situation, they do what they can to make it possible for him to attend.
+Rowdy, however, is upset by Junior's decision to transfer, and they gradually begin to cease contact.